-Time Base: can display in seconds or minutes

-Audio Divide: 1, 10, 100, or 1000 events per click
+Time Base: can display in seconds or minutes Audio Divide: 1, 10, 100, or 1000 events per click

 Response Time: variable or fixed ratemeter response (All stated times correspond to a range of 10% to 90% of the final reading).
-Factory default is "variable" so that the instrument will automatically adjust the response time to the best setting for the current count rate.
+The factory default is "variable" so that the instrument will automatically adjust the response time to the best setting for the current count rate.

-Variable Response: This is dependent on the number of counts present, typically 4 to 25 seconds for FAST and 4 to 60 seconds for SLOW
+Variable Response: dependant on the number of counts present, typically 4 to 25 seconds for FAST and 4 to 60 seconds for SLOW.

-Fixed Response: The parameter is adjustable from 1 to 25 resulting in a FAST response from approximately 2 to 50 seconds.
-The SLOW response is approximately 10 to 250 seconds.
+Fixed Response: The FAST response position is adjustable from approximately 2 to 50 seconds.
+The SLOW response position is approximately five times slower than the FAST.
 For MDA-type measurements, the fixed response mode is recommended.